nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 You now have everything setup in terms of layout, how can we make our creative responsive?
 The usual industry approach to any responsive project is by using media queries and a couple of javascript responsive techniques.
 But in Sparkflow, it's a bit different and somewhat familiar at the same time.

-###Introducing The Anchor Tool
+###Introducing Inspector Panel

-I'm sure by now, you are already familiar with the **window** that pops up when you are assembling the layout of your creative in the earlier steps of this guide.
+I'm sure by now, you are already familiar with the **window** that pops up when you were assembling the layout of your creative in the earlier steps of this guide.
 Just in case you forgot, here's how it looks like.

-![Info Panel]
+![Inspector Panel]
 (https://d1ro8r1rbfn3jf.cloudfront.net/ms_16555/8WdpvPF2R1gUugrPjBO5ByeVqAtddb/Dashboard%2B%25C2%25B7%2BSparkflow%2B2017-03-03%2B21-37-34.jpg?Expires=1488634674&Signature=a7RRxq2hQAEBg-bi~~z7PrTAuD-Xul2DT8hRfCrogaVZw3urOBlZuu5Ve3mZxtN--9zsyr2bNFh7rigSbQRAk7MHVnK58gyVPTLRR0s3e4e2QaUkf-BAANGJ-kpgQ5HmsLQJRjTj2FpFE2N~cLlCks80LvkLZpRQB6ycgQ4bW6NSfFW4p8CANdtvGSz9Qi91OGl2V~9MjRo1bwVwd773GVZt4JITiIQZ2YgJzxgEB2yk1b79YtflnMh~-hJxzG3XYOnJUnmp1U1fUm-0DGmvqZ~VDunoE0-SQD3CFsuoZY1x5eKYJvpGyDumqwTV4hexaqkjXvdxW-FMV-QLsZoI-Q__&Key-Pair-Id=APKAJHEJJBIZWFB73RSA)

+This is the **Inspector Panel** and this panel is one of the most important parts of the SF UI.
+It is the place where you name your elements so that you can target it via code later in this guide.
+This is also the window where you will make your creative's elements react to screen size thus making it responsive.